Canning guava fruit sounds like a great idea.

 This recipe is adapted from the Ball Blue Book of Canning.

-Start by preparing jars,and get water in your canner heating.
+Start canning guava fruit by preparing jars and getting water in your canner heating.
 (See Water Bath Canning for full directions.)

 Turn off the heat and add your guavas.
 Let this set for 30 minutes or so.
 This is to heat the guavas without cooking them.

-When jars are filled.
-Remove air bubbles and clean rim of jar.
+When jars are filled, remove air bubbles and clean rims of jars.

 |Altitude Adjustments for Boiling Water Bath Canner|